LordOfTrident/aoc-2024/days/05/README.md

 using `is_sorted_by` to check before sorting.
 This is a bit annoying because now i had to repeat a similar lambda twice.

+Edit:
+I decided to change part 1 implementation to use the same `is_sorted_by` function as part 2 instead of my own implementation.
+Makes the code shorter and probably faster.
+I commented out the old code.
+This is also probably the last day of Rust for this year of AOC.
+I will switch to a different lang and will soon consider using Rust for a project for the first time.

 ## Quickstart
 To run part 1 or part 2, do:
 ```sh